rust-lang/wg-allocators/README.md

   most likely through an additional type parameter.

 Discussion has historically happened in (at least) [RFC #1398], [tracking issue #32838], and [tracking issue #42774].
-However individual GitHub theards become hard to navigate as they get longer.
+However individual GitHub threads become hard to navigate as they get longer.
 This repository’s issue tracker allows discussing and resolving various topics separately.